Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Overdamped Regime

 which yields the source term

-and is non-vanishing only at first order in the smaller eigenvalue $|Y_{2a}|$.
-The $z$ dependence of the source term divided by $T_{\rm ref}$ is shown in Figure~\ref{fig:sources}.
-Note that the trace of the source $\sum_a S_a$ vanishes as we have $(Y^*Y)_{12}=0$ in the interaction basis.
+that is non-vanishing only at first order in the smaller Yukawa $|\epsilon_{a}|$.
+The $z$ dependence of the source term divided by $T_{\rm ref}$ and the entropy density $s$ is shown in Figure~\ref{fig:sources}.
+Note that the trace of the source $\sum_a S_a$ vanishes as we have $\sum_a Y_a \epsilon^*_a=0$ in the interaction basis.
+In the limit $\mu \ll \bar{M}$, the source term further simplifies to:

 \paragraph{Validity of the Approximations} For times $(\Gamma_N)_{11}^{-1}\ll z\ll|\Deltaz|$ \footnote{Note however, that in presence of another non-vanishing charge that contributes to the size of $\delta n$, \textit{e.g.} $\Delta_a$, its derivatives will be proportional to the derivatives of $\Delta_a$, which may further extend the validity of the overdamped approximation, as it is the case for $\delta n^{\rm odd}$ once we include the backreaction of the active charges.}, Eq.~(\ref{osc2x2:n22simplsol}) implies that $\dd \delta n_{22}/\dd z$ is small.
 Furthermore, we can approximate \bse